Skip to content

 Three days later, a completely unrelated bug in the block layer caused the crash.
 The bug was real, reproducible, and not caused by the GPU driver.
 But the taint flag P was set and would not clear.

-Why it matters: Global taint flags are stored in the global unsigned long tainted_mask variable (in kernel/panic.c), manipulated via add_taint(flag, lockdep_ok) and read via get_taint().
-Per-module taint is tracked in struct module::taints.
-Once a taint bit is set in tainted_mask, it is never cleared, even if the offending module is unloaded — there is no struct kernel_info holding this field.
+Why it matters: Global taint flags live in a single file-scope static unsigned long tainted_mask in kernel/panic.c, reachable only through add_taint(flag, lockdep_ok), which does a set_bit(), and get_taint(), which returns the whole word.
+Per-module taint is tracked separately in struct module::taints.
+Nothing in the kernel ever clears a bit in tainted_maskproc_taint() will accept a write to /proc/sys/kernel/tainted, but its own comment states that taint values can only be increased, and it ORs the new bits in.
+Unloading the offending module does not help either.
 From the upstream developers' perspective, a tainted kernel cannot be used to confirm a clean bug report because they cannot rule out that the proprietary module corrupted kernel data structures during its 30-second run.

 # Check current taint flags